Fast and Optimal Inference for Change Points in Piecewise Polynomials via Differencing: A fast algorithm for change point inference

 Here $C_1$ and $C_2$ depend only on $\alpha$, $a$ and $p$. \end{theorem}

 Theorem \ref{theorem: optimality of change point detection} states that on a set with probability asymptotically larger than $1 - \alpha$, where $\alpha$ can be tuned by the user, the number of intervals returned by Algorithm \ref{algorithm: binary segmentation over grids} coincides with the true number of change points (event $E_3^*$), and every interval returned contains exactly one change point (event $E_4^*$).
-Event $E_5^*$ provides bounds on the widths of intervals returned.
-In \cite{yu2022localising, yu2020review} it was shown that, under independent and light tailed noise, the mini-max localisation rate for each change point in the generic piecewsie polynomial model is of the order
+Event $E_5^*$ provides bounds on the widths of intervals returned, which in turn implies a bound on the localisation rate of any change point estimator which lies within a given interval returned by the algorithm.